Xiaomi Mi MIX 2

 Xiaomi Mi MIX 2 is an Android phablet manufactured by Xiaomi.
 It was first announced and released in China in September 2017 and later was launched in India at an event in Delhi on 10 October 2017.
 It is the successor to the Xiaomi Mi MIX.
 The ceramic body was designed by Philippe Starck.

 Specifications

 Hardware

 The Mi MIX 2 is powered by the Qualcomm Snapdragon 835 processor, with either 6 or 8 GB LPDDR4X RAM.
-It has a 5.99 in 1080p IPS LCD display, and features a 4-axis OIS camera system.
+It has a 5.99 in 1080p IPS LCD, and features a 4-axis OIS camera system.
 Storage options include 64, 128 or 256 GB in China, but only 128 GB in India.
 The handset features a fingerprint scanner on the rear, and a front camera on the lower.
 It features a 3,400 mAh battery with a USB-C reversible connector which supports Quick Charge 3.0.
 It also has a four-sided curved ceramic body.
 It does not feature a 3.5mm headphone jack and comes with a USB-C to 3.5mm headphone jack adapter provided in the box.